fastify/send/README.md

 Set how "dotfiles" are treated when encountered.
 A dotfile is a file or directory that begins with a dot (".").
-Note this check is done on the path itself without checking if the path actually exists on the disk.
-If `root` is specified, only the dotfiles above the root are checked (i.e. the root itself can be within a dotfile when when set to "deny").
+Note this check is done on the path itself without checking if the path exists on the disk.
+If `root` is specified, only the dotfiles above the root are checked (i.e. the root itself can be within a dotfile when set to "deny").

   - `'allow'` No special treatment for dotfiles.